Skip to main content

 Demonstrate control over a domain on your TLS/SSL certificate order with HTTP Practical Demonstration with unique filename

-Use these instructions to demonstrate control over a domain by hosting a file with a unique filename that contains a DigiCert-generated random value at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt
+Use these instructions to demonstrate control over a domain by hosting a file with a unique filename containing a DigiCert-generated random value at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt.
+For information about this and other DCV methods, see Domain control validation (DCV) methods.

-After you've created the file and placed it on your site, DigiCert visits the specified URL to confirm the presence of our random value.
-Make sure to avoid the Common mistakes: HTTP Practical Demonstration DCV method.
+When done creating the file and placing it on your site, DigiCert goes to the specified URL to confirm the presence of our random value.
+Make sure to avoid the common mistakes when using the HTTP Practical Demonstration DCV methods.

 Before you begin